georgewhelan/RLCTelemetry/README.md

 RLCTelemetry
 ============

-Windows app for recording the data used by the RLC website.
+Windows app for recording the data from Formula 1 games as used by the RLC website.

+Requirements:
+- Visual Studio 2013 (.NET 4.5)